apify/crawlee/docs/guides/getting_started.md

 };
 ```

-It might look a little too complex at first glance, but let me walk you through it.
+It might look a little too complex at first glance, but let's walk through it.
 We find the right `<time>` element,
 and then we read its `datetime` attribute, because that's where a unix timestamp is stored as a `string`.

 But we would much rather see a readable date in our results, not a unix timestamp, so we need to convert it.
 Unfortunately the `new Date()`